 If you have a business website, a well-developed knowledge base should be on your list of priorities in case you have not taken care of it by now.
-In this article we will learn what is a knowledge base, what are the benefits of a knowledge base and what are some great examples of knowledge bases.
+In this article, we will learn what a knowledge base is, what are the benefits of a knowledge base and what are some great examples of knowledge bases.

 What is a Knowledge Base?

 A knowledge base can be defined as a centralized repository that stores, organizes, and shares relevant information.

 External knowledge bases are for customers, while internal knowledge bases are for employees.

 Businesses have to choose between an open source knowledge base and SaaS – software as a service when they are looking to develop a knowledge base themselves.

 In most cases, open source looks to be the better version.
 You can find open source knowledge base benefits explained by HeroThemes and decide for yourself.

 Of course, choosing a knowledge base platform is only the beginning.
 If you still have doubts about whether a knowledge base should exist on your website in the first place, here are some benefits of having a knowledge base.

 If you want to enhance your business’s customer service and support capabilities, there is nothing more rewarding and useful than a carefully selected and perfect knowledge base.
 This is simply because such knowledge management software proves extremely useful in infusing knowledge to customer service agents to improve their productivity and education, besides helping them provide fast, accurate, and consistent answers.